13 Things You Need for Your First Strongman Contest (Part II)

 - 13 Things You NEED for Your First Strongman Contest (Part III)

 This entry was posted on Tuesday, January 19th, 2010 at 12:00 am and is filed under strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson